vh13294/nestjs-auth-module/README.md

   - Using Http2 to renew token, if 401 occur redirect to login page
   - Pause all Http1 instance or lock until Http2 is resolved

-  - Or send 403 for invalid refresh token
+  - Or send 403 for invalid refresh token (skip 401 loop)

 ## Social